meduzen/easings/README.md

 ## Installation

-💡 `easings.scss` supports both the old and the new (2020) SASS specification, but the usage of the library varies per spec.
+💡 `easings.scss` supports both the old and the new (2020) SASS specification, but aside from the installation step, the usage of the library remains the same in both spec.

 <details>